-16.2 Strategic Mine Planning
+16.2 Strategic mine planning

-Since this is the first economic analysis of the La Verde deposit, some strategic technicaleconomic assumptions had to be made.
-These included: processing and mining capacities, cut-off grade strategy, options for arsenic reduction, and concentrate marketing.
-These assumptions are not final and even though specific values have been used, significant further analysis is required to advance the project to pre-feasibility level.
+Since this is the first economic analysis of the La Verde deposit, some economic and technical strategic decisions had to be made.
+These included: processing and mining production rate, cut-off grade strategy, options for arsenic reduction, and concentrate marketing.
+The assumptions made in this PEA are not final and even though specific values have been used, significant further analysis is required to advance the project to pre-feasibility level.

-16.2.1 Selection of the Size of the Operation
+16.2.1 Selection of the size of the operation

 Prior to the present study, preliminary pit optimization runs showed potential mill feed tonnages in the 350 Mt - 550 Mt range.
-Some benchmarking in similar deposits (porphyries) led Catalyst to consider a likely range of milling capacity for La Verde in the 40 ktpd - 90 ktpd range.
+Benchmarking conducted against similar-size porphyry deposits led Catalyst to consider a range of milling capacity between 40 ktpd and 90 ktpd.

-As part of the present study, a high-level analysis was undertaken in order to estimate a preliminary capacity where a maximum value could be found.
-For this comparative purpose, the NPV was calculated as the difference between the sum of the discounted operating surplus associated with a given mining schedule, and a corresponding estimate of the initial capital.
-Plant throughputs from 22 Mtpa (60.3 ktpd) to 55 Mtpa (151 ktpd), with their corresponding mine capacities and capital costs were analyzed.
-The Lerchs-Grossman (LG) algorithm for optimum pit geometry search was used in the exercise.
+As part of the present study, a high-level analysis was undertaken to estimate mill throughput capacity to maximize project value.
+The NPV was calculated as the difference between the discounted operating surplus associated with a given mining schedule, and a corresponding estimate of initial capital expenditure.
+The Lerchs-Grossman (LG) algorithm was used to test plant throughputs between 22 Mtpa (60.3 ktpd) and 55 Mtpa (151 ktpd) and derive corresponding mining production capacity and associated capital costs.

-This high-level analysis showed a relatively wide and stable maximum value around a processing capacity of 30 mtpa.
-Hence, this throughput was selected for this PEA.
+This high-level analysis showed a relatively stable maximum value around a processing capacity of 30 Mtpa; this throughput was selected for this PEA.

-AMC emphasizes the utmost importance of this strategic analysis in the proper development of any mining project.
-Should the La Verde project be advanced to a prefeasibility stage, a detailed study to estimate the optimal mix of mining rate, processing rate and cut off grade should be performed.
+AMC emphasizes the utmost importance of undertaking this type of strategic analysis prior to the development of any mining project.
+Should the La Verde project be advanced to pre-feasibility, a detailed study to estimate the optimal balance between mining rate, processing rate and cut-off grade should be performed.

-16.2.2 Inclusion of a Roasting Stage
+16.2.2 Inclusion of a roasting stage

-As discussed, metallurgy testing to date suggests that arsenic in the La Verde final concentrates can reach levels that will adversely impact the economic value of the project due to additional cost being incurred after the concentrate is realized at the mill.
-Additional costs incurred are dependent on which of the two potential courses of action are chosen, namely:
+Metallurgical testing conducted to date suggests that arsenic levels can reach levels that adversely impact on the economic value of the project due to additional costs for roasting, smelting and refining the concentrate.
+The magnitude of the additional costs incurred is dependent on which of the two following processing path is selected:

-- Producing "dirty" concentrates.
-In this case the selling cost will be higher due to the high smelter penalties imposed by the very restricted market which can accept high arsenic grades.
-Ultimately, the increase in the selling cost can be as high as to reduce the value of the concentrate to close to zero. - Producing "clean" concentrates and selling them in the regular smelting market.
-For the anticipated arsenic grades in the La Verde concentrate, this option requires treating the concentrate on site by partial roasting in order to bring the arsenic levels to the "clean" ranges.
-In this option, the value of the project is reduced by the capital and operating cost of the roasting stage.
+- Non-roasting option: in this case the selling cost will be higher due to the high smelter penalties imposed by the very restricted number of smelters which can accept high arsenic or "dirty" concentrate.
+Ultimately, the increase in the selling cost can outweigh the value of the copper in the concentrate. - Roasting option: in this instance a "clean" concentrate is produced for sale to the regular smelter market.
+This option requires onsite partial roasting to reduce the arsenic levels to acceptable levels, manageable by regular smelters.
+With this option, the value of the project is reduced by the capital and operating cost of the roasting stage.